Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 Your Body Has Fat That Burns Fat

-This sounds strange, but you have two types of fat.
+You have two types of fat.
 Regular fat (white fat) stores energy.
 It is the kind most people want to lose.
 But you also have a special type called brown fat, and its job is the opposite: it burns calories to produce heat.

 Here is the important part: the shivering matters.
 If you get into cold water and you shiver, that is your body sending emergency signals to burn fat and produce heat.
 Those signals also tell your regular white fat to start behaving more like brown fat.
 The discomfort is literally the mechanism.
 If you are comfortable, the process is not happening.